bluz71/bluz71.github.io/_posts/2018-12-04-fuzzy-finding-in-vim-with-fzf.md

 text search utility that I have previously [posted about](https://bluz71.github.io/2018/06/07/ripgrep-fd-command-line-search-tools.html#ripgrep).

-The [fzf.vim](https://github.com/junegunn/fzf.vim) utility provides integration with ripgrep with the `:Rg` and `:Rg!` commands.
+The [fzf.vim](https://github.com/junegunn/fzf.vim) plugin provides access to ripgrep with the `:Rg` and `:Rg!` commands.
 Both commands should be launched with a search term, for example `:Rg my_search_term`.
 The bang version, `:Rg!`, launches a fullscreen window whilst `:Rg` launches the usual bottom-of-screen split window.